 Tests to Diagnose Cervical Cancer

-If you have symptoms or Pap test results show precancerous cells or cancer, your doctor will suggest other procedures to make a diagnosis.
+If you have symptoms, risk factors, or Pap test results that show precancerous cells or cancer, your doctor will suggest other procedures to make a diagnosis.
 In order to examine the cells of the cervix more closely, the doctor may perform a colposcopy.
 A colposcopy is a medical procedure to closely examine the cervix, vaginal, and vulva using a colposcope.
 Another common test is a biopsy where the doctor takes a sample of cervical cells for further examination.

 If the biopsy indicates cervical cancer, you will be referred to a gynecologic oncologist, a doctor who specializes in treating cervical cancer.
 The specialist may suggest other tests to see if the cancer has spread beyond the cervix.